Les Miserables and Madame Bovary

 Gustave Flaubert, Madame Bovary, translated by Lydia Davis (New York: Penguin Books, 2011).
 ISBN 978-0-14-310649-4

 Our goal will be to understand the aesthetic and social ambitions of these two great novels, to read them carefully, and to explore the ways they intervened into their contemporary world.
 We will spend some time understanding why Hugo was writing from exile, why Madame Bovary was put on trial.
-Students will have the chance to do a bit of collaborative research into one of the two authors.
+We will also spend some time understanding something about the legacy of each of these works (both in terms of literary history and in popular culture), and we will work collectively to evaluate a number of ways they have been adapted to other cultural forms.

 We will study the two novels in parallel, reaching the end of both in the last week of classes.
 Moving back and forth between the novels on a regular basis will allow us to experience in some detail all the stylistic and ideological ways in which the novels diverge from each other.
 Les Misérables might be called a romantic novel of social protest, whereas Madame Bovary is often thought of as one of the earliest examples of a modernist novel.
 Les Misérables is prone to long digressions in which the narration stops so that the narrator can explain things (sometimes only distantly related to the novel) to us.
 Madame Bovary has a relatively tight narrative economy and sometimes seems almost to have no narrator at all.